RSE-Cambridge/iris-magnum/magnum-tour/README.md

 In this repo we include an example terraform module to make it easier for you to try using Magnum.

-First ensure you have a working openstack CLI environment, by trying:
+First ensure you have a working openstack CLI environment, that includes both python-openstackclient and python-magnumclient.
+Typically you can create application credentials (ensuring to click the button marked as dangerous to allow magnum to create credetnails that are passed to kubernetes) that are downloaded as a clouds.yaml file.
+You can then do something like this to test everything is working correctly:

+    export OS_CLOUD=openstack
-    openstack coe container template list
+    openstack coe cluster template list

 To create the cluster, you can try the terraform example here: